azizbek-web-dev/Python-Organize-downloads-folder-automatically/README.md

 - **Duplicate handling** - Automatically renames duplicate files instead of overwriting them
 - **Statistics report** - Shows summary of organized files and duplicates
 - **Scheduled automation** - Run automatically on daily, hourly, or custom intervals
+- **Real-time monitoring** - Watches Downloads folder and organizes files as soon as they appear
 - **Well commented** - Easy to understand and modify
 - **Fast processing** - Efficient file handling with progress tracking
 - **Safe operations** - Only moves files within the Downloads folder